-De Blasio Will Reinstitute COVID-19 Lockdown in 9 NYC Neighborhoods
+De Blasio Plans to Reinstitute COVID-19 Lockdown in 9 NYC Neighborhoods

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

-Mayor de Blasio announced on Sunday that he plans to reinstitute a COVID-19 lockdown — closing public and private schools and nonessential businesses — in nine New York City neighborhoods on Wednesday in response to the ongoing spread of the coronavirus in those communities.
-The plan, which is pending approval from Governor Cuomo, is the first reversal of the city’s reopening amid the pandemic.
+Mayor de Blasio announced on Sunday that the city plans to reinstitute a COVID-19 lockdown — closing public and private schools, day cares, and nonessential businesses — in nine New York City neighborhoods on Wednesday in response to the ongoing spread of the coronavirus in those communities.
+The plan, which needs to approved by Governor Cuomo, is the first reversal of the city’s reopening amid the pandemic.
+In addition to the nine Zip Codes targeted for lockdown, indoor dining will be curtailed in another 11 Zip Codes where the spread of COVID-19 remains worrisome.

-The “rewind,” as the mayor called it, will apply to nine Zip Codes in Brooklyn and Queens, all of which have had a COVID-19 test positivity rate of more than 3 percent over the past seven days.
+The lockdown order will apply to nine Zip Codes in Brooklyn and Queens, all of which have had a COVID-19 test positivity rate of more than 3 percent over the past seven days.
 Many of the neighborhoods include large populations of Orthodox Jews.

 The affected Zip Codes are: